antvis/G2/site/docs/manual/FAQ/index.en.md

 **Problem Description**

-In business scenarios, you may need the y-axis domain to display opposite to normal coordinate axes, making values increase from top to bottom.
+In business scenarios, you may need the y-axis domain to display opposite to normal coordinate axis, making values increase from top to bottom.
 In other words, smaller y channel values should appear higher in the chart, suitable for scenarios where smaller numbers represent greater weight, such as rankings.

 **Solution**

 - Adjust the y channel scale range, which defaults to `[1,0]`.
 If inversion is needed, adjust to `[0,1]`.
 For better appearance, you can also adjust the x-axis position accordingly.

 Here's an example of a top-to-bottom bar chart.
 The same principle applies when creating left-to-right bar charts.
-(Note that bar charts are column charts with transposed coordinate axes, where left-right corresponds to the x-axis)
+(Note that bar charts are column charts with transposed coordinate axis, where left-right corresponds to the x-axis)

 ```js | ob { autoMount: true }
 import { Chart } from '@antv/g2';